dyubicuoa/OpenRTM_aist_paho_mqtt_interface/README.md

 QoS not found.
 Default QoS '0' is used.
 Client ID not found.
 Random number ID is used.
 CleanSession not found.
 Default clean_session 'True' is used.
+MaxInflight not found.
+Default max_inflight '20' is used.
 [connecting to MQTT broker start] connected to broker.
 [connecting to MQTT broker end]